ojii/gettext.js/docs/index.rst

 Welcome to gettext.js's documentation!
 ======================================

-gettext.js is a tool consisting of two parts: A compiler that compiles .mo files into Javascript (either a Javascript file that can be included on your page or a JSON file which can be loaded asynchronously) written in Python 3.5 and a Javascript runtime which exposes a GNU gettext like API to use those mo files in your browser.
+gettext.js provides a GNU gettext like interface for use in browsers.
+For better performance and compatibility, mo files are compiled into JSON or JavaScript files using a Python command line tool.
+These files can then be used in the browser to provide internationalization capabilities.

-You don't need to use Python in your project, the only thing you need at runtime is Javascript.
+While the tool to compile mo files to JavaScript or JSON is written in Python, the runtime has no Python dependencies.
+The JavaScript runtime can be used in either the browser or node.

 .. toctree::